Part 6 -

 Artists Under Genocide

-Outside of individuals, Israel has destroyed art spaces – just like they have mosques, universities, and more.
+Outside of individuals, “israel” also destroyed art spaces – just like they have mosques, universities, and more.

 In April 2024, they also destroyed Gaza’s last contemporary art space.
 The Shababeek (“Windows”) for Contemporary Art – a nonprofit arts education center and gallery – had previously helped the community in several ways.
 As co-founder Shareef Sarhan told Hyperallergic, they gave artist grants, hosted residencies and exhibitions, taught university students about different types of media, and created public art programming across Gaza.